midij/family-calendar/README.md

 The project is now ready for development with:
 - FastAPI backend with proper API structure
-- PostgreSQL database with Redis for caching
+- SQLite database with real-time polling
 - Docker containerization for easy development
 - Database migration system
 - Basic CRUD endpoints for kids and events